wbandabarragan/computational-physics-1/README.md

 - The above includes copying code from AI chatbots (which are neither designed nor optimised for physics and programming), e.g. copying and pasting code from chatGPT infringes academic integrity.

 - Academic misconduct will be penalised according to our University’s regulations.

+## Late assignment policy:
+Late assignments accompanied by appropriate justification (e.g. a medical certificate, etc.) will receive no penalisation.
+Late assignments without appropriate justification will receive a penalisation of -1% per late hour.

 ## Acknowledgements: